JoshuaClancy001/CS260Startup/notes.md

 - Secure login over HTTPS
 - Ability to set time goals for practicing
-- Tracks your practice streak and notifies others when new high is reached
+- Tracks your practice streak and notifies others in your friend group when new high is reached
-- Scoreboard to see who has the longest practice streak
+- Scoreboard to see who has the longest practice streak (overall and among friends)
 - Folder connected to google drive to store music documents